Kamel740/alx-low_level_programming/README.md

-the new broject is here hello world by c
+this is the first task of the scond month i think and it is struct